DataDog/hiring-engineers/answers.md

         <img src="https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/instances_yaml.PNG">
 </p>

-Once the code is run, a random value between 0 and 1000 is chosen every 45 seconds.
+Once the code is run, a random value between 0 and 1000 is mapped at minimum every 45 seconds.

 ![my_metric Fullscreen](https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/metric_stats_fullscreen.PNG "My_metric.gauge Fullscreen")

 In case you were wondering, and I know you are--yes, the collection interval can be changed without needing to modify the configuration file.
 In the Datadog Metrics - Summary GUI, you can pull up individual metrics and edit their metadata accordingly.
+Notice the interval field in the screenshot below.

 ![Interval GUI Change](https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/my_metric_interval_gui_change.PNG "Interval GUI Change")